-All of these passages serve to elaborate on the biblical truth that good, not bad fruit will characterize the truly regenerate: You will know them by their fruit.
+All these passages serve to elaborate on the biblical truth that good, not bad fruit will characterize the truly regenerate: “you will know them by their fruits.”

 There are many false professors of Jesus on the Hill.

-What follows are the four outward characteristics of the false professors of, and/ or the false teachers of true salvation as evidenced by and in Ephesians 5:5.
-Again, knowing these indicators will greatly aid your spiritual discernment and personal wisdom: Who are you going to listen to in the capital in terms of personal counsel as it relates to policy decisions as well as spiritual advice?
-Knowing what Scripture teaches are the signs of false belief and false teachers will be of great aid to you.
+What follows are the four outward characteristics of the false professors of, and/or the false teachers of, true salvation as evidenced by and in Ephesians 5:5.
+Again, knowing these indicators will greatly aid your spiritual discernment and personal wisdom.
+Who will you listen to in the Capitol in terms of personal counsel as it relates to policy decisions as well as spiritual advice?
+Knowing what Scripture teaches regarding the signs of false belief and false teachers will be of great benefit to you.
 Let’s now “get into the weeds” as it pertains to best understanding all the profound truths of Ephesians 5:5.

 III.
 THEY ARE IMMORAL, IMPURE, AND COVETOUS

-All three of the Greek words behind the above captions point to self-centeredness: Immorality (porneia) relates to pornography, prostitution, fornication, adultery, and child molestation.
+All three of the Greek words behind the above caption point to self-centeredness.
+Immorality (porneia) relates to pornography, prostitution, fornication, adultery, and child molestation.
 All are aberrant forms of sexual fulfillment that have no regard for the other person and sooner or later deeply scar other individuals.
-Impurity (akatharsia) relates to mental immorality.
-It refers to the fantasy life and other forms of mental/sexual/selfish lusts.
+Impurity (akatharsia) relates to mental immorality, i.e., the fantasy life and other forms of mental/sexual/selfish lusts.
 Covetousness (pleonektes) or greed refers directly to the self-gratification fixation and orientation likened to both the easy believer and false teacher.

-Each of these words illustrates an “all about me” mentality.
-They are descriptive of someone who thinks the world revolves around him.
+Each of these words illustrates an “all-about-me” mentality descriptive of someone who thinks the world revolves around him.
 The truly saved on the other hand depict a habitual behavior quite to the contrary.
 They are dead to self (Galatians 2:20) and are more concerned about others than self (Philippians 2:3).
 They live to serve their Savior!
 In our home passage under study, Paul is saying that people who display a continual, unrepentant sexual deviant lifestyle—we can know with certainty—are not inheritors of Christ’s kingdom.

-God wants you to know for certain whether or not you are saved and for you to possess the ability to discern what characterizes true saving faith.
+God wants you to know for certain whether or not you are saved and to possess the ability to discern what characterizes true saving faith.

-By studying Ephesians 5:5 with 1 Corinthians 6:9–10 we begin to know who our mission field is no matter what verbal allegiance to Christ they might testify to outwardly.
-Notice from these two passages the common words and underlying habitual sins that serve to double down as to what are the earmarks of falsities: seen another way, the passage we are studying is a subset of this larger, more comprehensive portrayal of the unsaved.
-The Ephesian summary on sexual deviation, of them being immoral and impure is more specifically identified when Paul pens the Corinthians: concomitant with easy believism and false teachers is habitual fornication, adultery and homosexuality.
-So:
+By studying Ephesians 5:5 with 1 Corinthians 6:9–10, we begin to know who our mission field is, no matter what verbal allegiance to Christ they might testify to outwardly.
+Notice from these two passages the common words and underlying habitual sins that serve to double down as to what are the earmarks of falsities.
+Seen another way, the passage we are studying is a subset of this larger, more comprehensive portrayal of the unsaved.
+The Ephesian summary on sexual deviation, of their being immoral and impure, is more specifically identified when Paul pens the words to the Corinthians.
+Concomitant with easy believism and false teachers are habitual fornication, adultery, and homosexuality.

-Those who parade throughout the capitol naming the name of Christ who approve of such things are either terribly untaught as true believers— baby believers who will change when confronted by the perspicuity of Scripture— or else certainly not believers whatsoever.
+Those who parade throughout the Capitol naming the name of Christ, yet approving of immoral behavior are either terribly untaught as true believers— baby believers who will change when confronted by the perspicuity of Scripture—or else certainly not believers whatsoever.

 To calculate otherwise is to say that Scripture is not inspired and/or that Paul is somehow misled.
-If you think Paul’s litmus test to be a bit harsh, may I challenge you to allow the Scriptures to be your guide in discerning who is most likely saved and who is not versus your own, perhaps biblically uninformed thoughts on the subject; trust God and His Word to aid you in deciphering such things.
+If you think Paul’s litmus test to be a bit harsh, may I challenge you to allow the Scriptures to be your guide in discerning who is most likely saved and who is not, instead of your own, perhaps biblically uninformed thoughts on the subject.
+Trust God and His Word to aid you in deciphering such things.

 IV.
 THEY ARE IDOLATERS

 Another indicator of the existence or non-existence of true saving faith is the characteristic of idolatry.
-Idolaters are those who worship something over and above Jesus Christ to the detriment of Him—that is, their primary occupation in life is something that supersedes their otherwise concern and loyalty to the Lord.
-Habitually and continually, something else is way more important to them: be it their non-biblical philosophies toward life, their vocational fixations (i.e., political career), their recreational pursuits, or their selfish obsessions with such things as money and fame.
-When these kinds of things compete with and diminish one’s trust and dependence in the Lord, then that person is manifesting idolatrous behavior.
-It is no coincidence that the first two of the Ten Commandments are prohibitions relating to idolatry.1 Time and again in the Old Testament (OT) Israel fell into worshipping something other than The Lord God, and the consequences were disastrous.
+Idolaters are those who worship something over and above Jesus Christ.
+That is to say, their primary occupation in life is something that supersedes their otherwise concern and loyalty to the Lord.
+Habitually and continually, something else is way more important to them, be it their non-biblical philosophies toward life, their vocational fixations (i.e., political career), their recreational pursuits, or their selfish obsessions with such concerns as money and fame.
+When these kinds of tangibles compete with and diminish a person’s trust and dependence on the Lord, then that person is manifesting idolatrous behavior.
+It is no coincidence that the first two of the Ten Commandments are prohibitions relating to idolatry.1 Time and again in the OT, Israel fell into worshipping something other than the Lord God, and the consequences were disastrous.

-It refers directly to the self-gratification orientation of an individual.
-This is biblical language identifying and condemning the “all about me” mentality that is so prevalent today.
-Idolatry therefore further defines greed in that there exist some kind(s) of self-orientation over and above a God-orientation.
-The Greek word for idolaters is eidololatres, meaning “lacking acknowledgement of God and gratitude to Him.”
+Covetous refers directly to the self-gratification orientation of an individual.
+This is biblical language identifying and condemning the “all-about-me” mentality so prevalent today.
+Idolatry therefore further defines greed in that there exists some kind(s) of self-orientation over and above a God-orientation.
+The Greek word for idolaters is eidololatres, meaning “lacking acknowledgment of God and gratitude to Him.”
 “An idolater is a slave to the depraved ideas his idols represent.”2 In the long run, all other gods together cannot satisfy; only in worshipping the true and living God can the fallen, vacuous heart of a sinner find an eternal quenching and fulfillment.
-Summarily:
+Summarily,

 Be rightly skeptical of those who give an aura of being a follower of Christ but are devoted to something or someone other than Jesus Christ!